pnpm/pnpm/.changeset/nasty-walls-destroy.md

 ---
-"@pnpm/parse-cli-args": major
+"@pnpm/parse-cli-args": minor
 ---

-New required option added: `knownCommands`.

-Any unknown command is assumed to be a script.
-So `pnpm foo` becomes `pnpm run foo`.
+New option added: `fallbackCommand`.
+If set, this command is added to the beginning of any unknown query.